-Test vehicle techniques involve driving an "active" test vehicle on a corridor or route to collect data.
+113 Test vehicle techniques involve driving an "active" test vehicle on a corridor or route to 114 collect data.
 The amount of time it takes for the test vehicle to pass fixed stations is recorded, and speeds are calculated by dividing the station-to-station distances over the travel time.
-Time spent in delays (stopped time) is also recorded in order to compute for running time vs travel time.
+Time 115 116 spent in delays (stopped time) are also recorded in order to compute for running time vs travel time.
+117

-This technique can be performed using different levels of instrumentation.
-Manual methods involve using clipboards, stopwatches, and surveyors to manually take note of the information.
-More advanced methods involve the use of distance measuring instruments (DMI) or global positioning systems (GPS) devices to automatically collect information.
+- 118 This technique can be performed using different levels of instrumentation.
+Manual methods involve using clipboards, stopwatches, and surveyors to manually take note of the 119 information.
+More advanced methods involve the use of distance measuring instruments (DMI) 120 121 or global positioning systems (GPS) devices to automatically collect information.
 (Turner, 1998).

-The test vehicle technique typically results in detailed data and require relatively low initials costs (Matthew, 2014); however, a major disadvantage of the technique is its susceptibility to human error.
-This is compounded by the absence of a means to review data once the test runs are done.

-License plate matching techniques involve the recording of license plates and arrival times of vehicles at designated stations.
-This can be done manually or with the aid of tape recorders, video cameras, portable computers, or automatic license plate character recognition systems (Turner, 1998).
-This technique is advantageous for gathering information on vehicles with fixed routes such as public transportation, but is not efficient for other kinds of vehicles as the method is geographically limited by the location of the checkpoints.
-Covering large areas or longer routes require the addition of checkpoints and the employment of additional manpower.
-The accuracy of the recording of license plate data is also prone to error, especially in corridors with high vehicle speeds.

-Intelligent Transport System (ITS) probe vehicle techniques make use of "passive" vehicles equipped with instruments such as global positioning systems, radio navigation systems, etc. to collect travel information.
-Unlike in the active vehicle technique, passive probe vehicles can be personal, public transit, or commercial vehicles that are already in the traffic stream i.e. vehicles that are not deployed for the express purpose of collecting data (Turner, 1998).
-These passive probe vehicles are equipped with several kinds of receivers to collect travel information and communicate this information real-time to a traffic management center where this information is stored and processed.
-Examples of these ITS-based probe vehicles techniques are advanced traveller information systems (ATIS), such as Waze and Google Maps Navigation.
+122 - The test vehicle technique typically results in detailed data and require relatively low 123 initials costs (Matthew, 2014); however, a major disadvantage of the technique is its 124 susceptibility to human error.
+This is compounded by the absence of a means to review data 125 126 once the test runs are done. - 127 License plate matching techniques involve recording of license plates and arrival times of vehicles at designated stations.
+This can be done manually or with the aid of tape recorders, 128 129 video cameras, portable computers, or automatic license plate character recognition systems 130 (Turner, 1998).
+This technique is advantageous for gathering information on vehicles with fixed routes such as public transportation, but is not efficient for other kinds of vehicles as the method 131 is geographically limited by the location of the checkpoints.
+Covering large areas or longer 132 routes require the addition of checkpoints and the employment of additional manpower.
+The 133 accuracy of the recording of license plate data is also prone to error, especially in corridors with 134 135 high vehicle speeds. - Intelligent Transport System (ITS) probe vehicle techniques make use of "passive" 136 vehicles equipped with instruments such as global positioning systems, radio navigation 137 systems, etc. to collect travel information.
+Unlike in active vehicle technique, passive probe 138 139 vehicles can be personal, public transit, or commercial vehicles that are already in the traffic stream i.e. vehicles that are not deployed for the express purpose of collecting data (Turner, 140 1998).
+These passive probe vehicles are equipped with several kinds of receivers to collect 141 142 travel information, and communicate these information real-time to a traffic management 143 centers where this information are stored and processed.
+Examples of this ITS-based probe vehicles techniques are advanced traveler information systems (ATIS), such as Waze and 144 Google Maps Navigation.
+145

-The biggest advantage of such systems is the continuous and automated collection of massive amounts of data that are already saved in digital format (i.e. eliminates the need for encoding and minimizes human error).
-The method also collects traffic information in its most natural (undisrupted) state, as no additional vehicles or monitoring infrastructure are introduced to the system (Mathew, 2014).
-While the cost of data collection per vehicle is low, initial implementation costs of ITS-based probe vehicles are very high.
-The method requires a large number of probe vehicles to be minimally equipped with GPS devices, smartphones, and mobile data to collect and transmit information.
-Additionally, setting up such a system requires highly specialized personnel to develop, implement, operate, and maintain software and hardware.
+The biggest advantage of such systems is the continuous and automated collection of 146 massive amounts of data that are already saved in digital format (i.e. eliminates the need for 147 encoding and minimizes human error).
+The method also collects traffic information in its most 148 natural (undisrupted) state, as no additional vehicles or monitoring infrastructure are introduced 149 150 to the system (Mathew, 2014).
+While cost of data collection per vehicle is low, initial implementation costs of ITS-based probe vehicles are very high.
+The method requires a large 151 number of probe vehicles to be minimally equipped with GPS devices, smart phones, and 152 mobile data to collect and transmit information.
+Additionally, setting up such a system requires 153 154 highly specialized personnel to develop, implement, operate, and maintain software and hardware.
 The technique is best for large-scale and long-term data collection efforts.
+155